-American Document Destruction Inc, is proud to offer our clients both on-site mobile and off-site shredding.
-We understand that many business owners struggle with understanding which solution best suits their destruction needs.
+American Document Destruction, Inc. is proud to offer our clients both on and off site shredding services.
+We understand that many business owners struggle with understanding which of our confidential shredding services best suits their destruction needs.
 We also realize that choosing the right service for your business is all about being well-informed.
 As a result, we strive to educate our customers about all records and information management best practices—including document destruction—so they can make the most informed decision for their business.

 On-site shredding has gained popularity over the past several years due to a number of factors including: